BenMcD23/smsScraper/readme.txt

 To solve this error, simply run: sudo apt-get install libnss3.

 DOCKER
-Also need to create the .env file within the docker folder, then run:
+Also need to create the .env file within the docker/app folder, then run:

 sudo docker-compose build
 sudo docker-compose up